mats16/devcontainer-for-aws/README.md

 ## Configure `credential_process` for another profile

 The `default` profile is already configured.
+If you want to use another profile, Please configure as shown below.

 ```sh
 aws configure set credential_process aws-sso-credential-process --profile <profile_name>